 When you hire an employee, you must trust them to do the job.
 While you should train and guide them on the steps to take to accomplish the job, you should also believe that they can determine the individual steps as needed.
 If you don’t trust them to do the job, they may be the wrong employee.

 Tip: Micromanagement is not avoiding feedback altogether.
 Rather, it is allowing employees to do the job you hired them to do.
-Check out our guide on how to be a good manager for more tips.
+Check out our guide to the top people management skills managers should have for more advice.

 Give Fair Feedback

 Providing both positive and negative feedback to employees is part of your job.
 It may not be your favorite, but it is still a crucial component of employee management.

 With every employee, be fair.
 If, for example, you are discussing an employee’s repeated tardiness, mention that it violates your company policy to be late.
 Also ask if there’s anything you can do to help.
 Maybe they were having car issues or had a sick child.
 It is possible that they have a perfectly good reason for their tardiness and, by being fair to them, you demonstrate your flexibility.

 Understand Legal Issues